WICG/view-transitions/explainer.md

 All of these can be overridden by the developer via CSS animations.

-Note that the animation start when Page-B is ready to render its first frame.
+Note that the animation starts when Page-B is ready to render its first frame.
 Developers can configure this using the [blocking attribute](https://github.com/whatwg/html/issues/7131).
-The animation is considered complete once all animations on all the pseudo-elements finish.
+The animation is considered complete once all animations on all the ::page-transition* pseudo-elements finish.

 ### Via JavaScript